shopware5/devdocs/source/blog/_posts/2016-09-05-psh-managing-build-complexity.md

 ### The bigger picture

-I think you now shhould have an idea how psh works and what it is capable of.
+I think you now should have an idea how psh works and what it is capable of.
 Now let's resume our discussion on build scripts:

 #### Complexity